-Failing that, what are known as public weighbridges can be located and utilised for a small fee.
+Failing that, what is known as public weighbridges can be located and utilised for a small fee.
 Sadly, these are few and far between, but your local trading standard team can point you in the right direction.

 Internally you can fend off complacency by providing drivers with sufficient and regular training on the loading of vehicles.
-Likewise, you can share written guidelines with them, documentation you can revisit at regular intervals.
+Likewise, you can share written guidelines with them, the documentation you can revisit at regular intervals.

 Better still, you can perform your own random spot checks for insight into who and who isn’t adhering to the rules.

 At the very least, you should be weighing vehicles multiple times a day.
 It’s not enough for drivers to rely on instinct and feel alone.

 Just as importantly, any drivers harbouring concerns about the wider approach to vehicle overloading within the company should be confident enough to raise them.
 An effective line of communication and/or HR department will allow for that.

 Finally, when collecting goods from a supplier location, drivers should make a point of using any weighing equipment available – and keeping subsequent printouts for their own records.
 At the very least this shows they have been vigilant.

 Clearly, there is a host of steps that can be taken to avoid vehicle overloading.
 If you want to discover more, click here.

 As highlighted above; when it comes to vehicle weighing Axle Pads and Weighbridges are essential equipment.
 But which of the two is better?
 That ultimately depends on the needs of your business.

 Weighbridges are not practical for every company, in part because a great many are permanent structures.